YanivBah/FullStack_Bootcamp/js/Week 1/Day 2/README.md

    points.
 Like before, log the average winner to the console.
 5. Like before, change the scores to generate different winners, keeping in mind there might be draws.

+---

+# 4.4 - 7 BOOM

+Write a function that takes one argument n, an integer Print out all the numbers between 1 to n.
+If the number is only divisible by 7 print “BOOM” If the number is divisible by 7 and also includes the digit 7 print “BOOM-BOOM”.
+If either of the above cases print the number.
+1,2,3,4,5,6, BOOM-BOOM,8,9,10,11,12,13,BOOM,15,16,17,18.
+Use the includes method to find out if the number includes a 7.

+---

+# 4.5 - Leap Year

+Create a JS function to determine whether or not a given year is a leap year.
+The function should take a year as an argument: Determine whether or not it is a leap year.
+If the given year is a leap year, the program should print "It is indeed a leap year", otherwise the program will print "This is not a leap year.

+Every year that is divisible by 4 is a leap year except for the ones that are also divisible by 100, unless it is divisible by 400.
+Example: 2012 is a leap year 2100 is not But 2400 is.